 I combined the vegetables on a baking sheet and drizzled them with olive oil and maple syrup, and then sprinkled on salt and pepper.
 The vegetables are roasted in the oven until they are cooked and slightly brown on top.

 The maple syrup adds a hint of sugar to the dish, which goes nicely with the caramelized vegetables.
 If your family is used to sweet winter squash dishes which add things like marshmallows and brown sugar then adding a little maple syrup is a great way to get a little of that sweetness with a lot fewer calories.

 This recipe is perfect for fall meals, even fancy meals like Thanksgiving or Christmas.
 It is nice to have some easy to make side dishes for the holidays that don’t take massive amounts of peeling and cooking, and yet still bring out seasonal flavors like winter squash.
-The Plus this dish is easy to make for a larger group of people, since you can just slice up a few more squash and add them to the baking sheet.

 Roasted Delicata Squash and Fennel